aibasel/downward/docs/quick-start.md

 #### LP solvers

-The !SoPlex LP solver is included automatically.
+The SoPlex LP solver is included automatically.
 If you want to also use the CPLEX LP solver within the planner, its installer file must be present in the directory `<path-to-lp-installers>`.
 As of Fast Downward 23.06, you will need CPLEX 22.1.1 (installer filename